 Lesson learned: Miranda no longer posts her details for employment on any social media.

-Remains a mystery: Why do we so often fear the loneliness of singularity more than we find strength in the empowering trilogy of dignity, sense of self, and independence?
+Questions that remain a mystery: Why do we so often fear the loneliness of singularity more than we find strength in the empowering trilogy of dignity, sense of self, and independence?
 And what kind of resentments emerge when we hold on to one another out of fear or pity?

 On deck, a sad but beautiful love story where the trilogy, the power of three, triumphs.